yongkanghe/Agentic-Marketing-Campaign-Generator/docs/CURRENT-IMPLEMENTATION-STATUS.md

 ## 🎯 Executive Summary

-Video Venture Launch has achieved **MVP-ready status** with the successful implementation of the **Visual Content Agent**, bringing the solution to **80% completion**.
+AI Marketing Campaign Post Generator has achieved **MVP-ready status** with the successful implementation of the **Visual Content Agent**, bringing the solution to **80% completion**.
 The **happy path** (Campaign → Social Media Posts → Visual Content) is now fully functional, representing a significant milestone in the agentic AI implementation.

 ## 📊 Implementation Progress Overview